Out-of-Equilibrium Dynamics and Excess Volatility in Firm Networks: Summary Conclusion

-It should also be borne in mind that many relevant features of the real economy are left out of the present version of the model.
-In particular, while firms are allowed to make losses, we have not accounted to the cost of credit that this entails, nor have we introduced a bankruptcy mechanism when firms go too deep into debt.
-This would require moving from a static network of firms, as considered throughout this work, to a dynamically evolving network that rewires as some firms go bankrupt and others are created.
-In fact, another motivation for moving from a static framework to a dynamic model is to be able to describe possible {\it cascades of bankruptcies} mediated by the input-output network, much as cascades of defaults can occur in banking networks.
+It should however be borne in mind that many relevant features of the real economy are left out of the present version of the model.
+In particular, whereas firms are allowed to make losses, we have not accounted to the cost of credit that this would entail, and the impact of monetary policy, increasing or decreasing the interest rate in the face of inflation/deflation.

+Nor have we introduced a bankruptcy mechanism when firms go too deep into debt, removing non-competitive firms along the lines of, e.g. \cite{Sharma2021}.
+But this would require moving from a static network of firms, as considered throughout this work, to a dynamically evolving network that rewires as some firms go bankrupt and others are created.
+In fact, another motivation for moving from such a static framework to a rewiring model is to be able to describe possible {\it cascades of bankruptcies} mediated by the input-output network, much as cascades of defaults can occur in banking networks.
+We leave this for further investigations.
-The household sector also needs to be better described, moving away from the representative household assumption and introducing wage inequalities, confidence effects and debt.

-In fact, our dynamical model can be seen as a hybrid between traditional economic models (describing the static problem) and Agent Based Models, where extra reasonable but {\it ad hoc} rules are implemented to account for out-of-equilibrium, dynamical aspects.
+The household sector also needs to be better described, moving away from the representative household assumption and introducing wage inequalities, confidence effects (as, for example, in \cite{morelli_pnas}) and debt.
+In fact, our dynamical model can be seen as a hybrid between traditional economic models (describing equilibrium) and Agent Based Models, where extra reasonable but {\it ad hoc} rules are implemented to account for out-of-equilibrium, dynamical aspects.
 As we have shown, in some swath of parameters, the classical competitive equilibrium is reached.
-If reached fast enough, the ``adiabatic'' assumption used in most classical descriptions will hold, whereas when the equilibration time is long (or even infinite) new phenomena appear.
-We hope that this possibility of recovering standard results in some limiting cases will make the ABM approach more palatable to economists, and at the same time elicit the inherent limits of general equilibrium ideas.
-Conversely, including firm network effects in ABMs like Mark-0 \cite{gualdi2015tipping, Gualdi2016} along the lines of the present model is a promising path.
+If reached fast enough, the ``adiabatic'' assumption used in most standard descriptions will hold, whereas when the equilibration time is long (or even infinite) new phenomena appear.

+We hope that the possibility of recovering standard results in some limiting cases will make the ABM approach more palatable to economists, and at the same time elicit the inherent limits of general equilibrium ideas.
+Conversely, including firm network effects in ABMs like Mark-0 \citep{gualdi2015tipping, Gualdi2016} along the lines of the present model is certainly worthwhile.